HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 ODT pipelines are configured through YAML files.
 Example configuration files are available in: `data/configs/`.

 The probe design pipelines require genomic input sequences.
 These can be generated with the genomic region generator.
-Start from one of the example configuration files, e.g.: `genomic_region_generator_ncbi.yaml`.
+Start from one of the example configuration files, e.g. `genomic_region_generator_ncbi.yaml`.
 Adjust the configuration to your species, genome annotation and output directory, then run:

 ```bash
 genomic_region_generator --config data/configs/genomic_region_generator_ncbi.yaml